apigee/devrel/references/product-recommendations-api/README.md

 The order of the items in the API response is that provided by BigQuery and is a different order than the output from Spanner.
 That's because the API proxy first gets the "prediction" ordered results from BigQuery and then combines that with the product details from Spanner.

 ## Cleanup
-Duration: 0:10:00

-You can cleanup your project rather than deleting the entire project as you may want to continue to use Apigee X.
+You can cleanup your project rather than deleting the entire project as you may want to continue to use Apigee.

 ### Cleanup Apigee (optional)